Natural attractions

 Lovcen Park is located on the mountain range of the same name and covers an area of 62 km.

 It lies between the borders of Budva and Kotor.
-In the park you can see coniferous forests, numerous species of plants (more than 1,5 thousand), rare flowers.
+In the park, you can see coniferous forests, numerous species of plants (more than 1,5 thousand), and rare flowers.
 Several hundred species of birds and animals live here.
-Lovcen Park is rich in clean springs with special healing properties.
-Therefore, this place is perfect for those who not only came to see the natural beauty, but also get better.
+Lovcen Park is rich in clean springs with unique healing properties.
+Therefore, this place is perfect for those who come to see the natural beauty and get better.

 Boka Kotorska Bay

 This bay is the largest on the Adriatic Sea.
-It arose from the collapsed river canyon, which went under water due to tectonic phenomena.
-Nowadays the bay is a gorgeous sight.
-Amazing panoramas of nature that open when admiring the bay are complemented by the views of medieval cities which have a special historical and cultural meaning.
+It arose from the collapsed river canyon, which went underwater due to tectonic phenomena.
+Nowadays, the bay is a gorgeous sight.
+Incredible panoramas of nature open when admiring the bay, complemented by views of medieval cities, which have a particular historical and cultural meaning.

 Architectural monuments